mopidy/mopidy-mpris/README.rst

 To get the current value of a property, double-click it.
 To execute a method, double-click it, provide any required arguments, and click "Execute".

-For more information on D-Feet, see the `Gnome wiki
+For more information on D-Feet, see the `GNOME wiki
 <https://wiki.gnome.org/Apps/DFeet>`_.